jattoh-octo/Landing-Zone-Construction-Kit/docs/reference/repository.md

 - the markdown should describe the configuration in a human readable format that is friendly to other stakeholders (e.g. developers, security auditors) working with your landing zones

-The collie cli tool validates configuration objects in the repository and reports any errors found.
+The Orbit cli tool validates configuration objects in the repository and reports any errors found.

 ## Foundations